fo76utils/fo76utils/doc/cubeview.md

     cubeview WIDTH HEIGHT ARCHIVEPATH TEXTURE.DDS [MIPLEVEL]

-View Fallout 4 or 76 cube maps from archive files.
+View Starfield cube maps from archive files.
 Can also be used to view any textures in supported formats.

 ### Options